This page contains affiliate links. Please read our disclosure for more info.

-The top of New Zealand’s South Island doesn’t attract the attention of further south, especially with international visitors.
+Nelson and the top of New Zealand’s South Island don’t attract the attention of further south, especially with international visitors.

 This is a shame as there’s so much to explore including beaches, mountains, lakes, native bush, wineries, craft breweries, berry farms, art galleries and more.
 You can hike, mountain bike, kayak, shop, and sample delicious local products.

 We spent two months in Nelson and found it an excellent base for exploring the region.
 It’s a small city that feels like a small town and there’s lots to offer in a compact package.

 You can be browsing art galleries or sampling craft beer one minute and strolling along the river or up in the surrounding hills the next.
 Beautiful nature is easily accessible.

 While it’s popular with Kiwis in the summer, Nelson doesn’t attract the tour buses or campervanners you’ll find further south, and we often had beaches and trails to ourselves.

 Most tourists only visit Nelson for a couple of days with the main goal of visiting Abel Tasman National Park.
 I highly recommend spending longer here to enjoy more of the region.

 Here are our favourite things to do in Nelson as well as the best places to eat and drink and tips on accommodation and transport.